 contains UniFly foam which cushions well and provides the runner a good amount of ground feel.
 The shoe also contains M-Bound cushioning which offers a nice energy-return for runners.
 In addition, there's EVA foam that runs the length of the shoe which offers support and cushioning to the wearer.

-Inside the shoe, there's also an M Select Odor Control lining that's been specially treated to prevent bad odors from forming.
-The antimicrobial liner ensures smells do not linger inside the shoe, even if you're a particularly sweaty runner. -
+Inside the shoe, there's also an M Select Odor Control lining that's been specially treated to prevent bad odors from forming

 The inner lining of the shoe is quite plush which adds, even more, comfort for the wearer.
 The lacing system isn't anything special but runners noted that they stay put and don't unravel.

 The Merrell Bare Access Trail has a weight of about 8.7 ounces.
 It's fairly lightweight for a pair of trail running shoes.
 The Bare Access Trail is slightly heavier than its road running counterpart.
 It's likely the larger lugs and added cushioning that account for the heavier weight.
 The shoe still manages to feel very light on the trail and runners found they felt fast while wearing the Bare Access Trail.
 Navigating switchbacks like an agile pro won't be a problem in this shoe.
 Read also about best shoes for overweight men.